 You must use the stated Representative Monitoring Point (RMP) or Representative Monitoring Zones (RMZ) location as the starting point to identifying the position from which samples should be taken.
-For a list of the current RMP and RMZ locations and tolerances/boundaries, please contact your local sampling officer or consult the FSS website.
+For a list of the current RMP and RMZ locations and tolerances/boundaries, please contact your local sampling officer or consult the FSS classification listing on the FSS website.